Meet the experts

-I deliver training for SEND awareness and engagement through GEM and Kids in Museums as well as bespoke training and site reviews, audits and resource development advice for museums, galleries and heritage sites across the UK.
-I am also the author of various museum SEND resources including the Special schools and museums toolkit
+I deliver training for SEND awareness and engagement and on practical support on developing activities and resources.
+I also deliver bespoke training and site reviews, audits and resource development advice for museums, galleries and heritage sites across the UK and am a registered Mentor with GEM and Museum Development UK.

 STEM and STEAM